-Tickets for Borussia Dortmund games can be bought online, by phone +49 1805 309000 (Tickethotline), through the email contact form on Borussia Dortmund’s official website, at the club office at the Rheinlanddamm 207, or at one of the selected pre-sale points in the Dortmund area.
+Tickets for Borussia Dortmund games can be bought online, by phone +49 1805 309000 (Tickethotline), in person at the BVB Fanwelt clubshop at the stadium, or at one of the other sales points in the Dortmund area.

 Dortmund’s recent successes have resulted in the club selling out Signal Iduna Park practically every match, and most league matches sell out right after coming on sale.
 It is therefore advised to plan carefully and buy right when the tickets go on sale.

 In the rare case that a match does not sell out, tickets can also be bought at the ticket office of Signal Iduna Park from 4.5 hours before kickoff.